terraform-aws-modules/terraform-aws-alb/README.md

-# tf_aws_alb
+# terraform-aws-alb
 A Terraform module containing common configurations for an AWS Application Load Balancer (ALB) running over HTTP/HTTPS.

 ## Assumptions
-* *You want to associate the ASG with a target group and ALB*
+* You want to create a set of resources for the ALB: namely an associated target group and listener.
-* You've created a Virtual Private Cloud (VPC) + subnets where you intend to put this ALB and backing instances.
+* You've created a Virtual Private Cloud (VPC) + subnets where you intend to put this ALB.
-* You can fully bootstrap your instances using an AMI + user_data.
+* You have one or more security groups to attach to the ALB.
-* You want to configure a listener for HTTPS
+* You want to configure a listener for HTTPS/HTTP
-* You've uploaded an SSL certificate to AWS/IAM
+* You've uploaded an SSL certificate to AWS IAM if using HTTPS

 The module supports both (mutually exclusive):
 * Internal IP ALBs